How to Become a Notary in Indiana

 - Any other act authorized by common law or the custom of merchants.

-Can I perform electronic notarizations in Indiana?
+What are the steps to register to perform electronic notarizations in Indiana?

 - Meet the continuing education requirements for a notary commission.